-JP Mangalindan is a Los Angeles–based culture writer and journalist with over two decades of experience profiling Hollywood’s most compelling figures and chronicling the evolving landscape of film, television, and celebrity culture.
-His work centers on exclusive interviews and deeply reported features that examine how fame intersects with craft, commerce, and identity.
+JP Mangalindan is a Los Angeles–based culture writer and journalist with more than two decades of experience profiling Hollywood’s most compelling figures and charting the shifting landscape of film, television, and celebrity culture.
+His work blends exclusive interviews with a deeply reported, critic-informed perspective—an approach that examines how character, craft, commerce, and identity shape the stories we tell and the people who tell them.

-Recent coverage includes features and creator conversations for Apple TV+’s Foundation and Smoke, interviews tied to Netflix’s The Hunting Wives, and a 50th-anniversary feature on the cult sci-fi classic Space: 1999.
+Recent coverage includes acclaimed creator conversations and finale breakdowns for Apple TV’s Foundation and Smoke, interviews tied to Netflix’s The Hunting Wives, and a 50th-anniversary feature on the cult sci-fi classic Space: 1999.
 He has spoken with artists such as Nicole Kidman, Pedro Pascal, Marcia Gay Harden, Jonathan Bailey, Jason Momoa, and Malin Åkerman, and has reported from major awards shows including the Emmys and the SAG Awards.

 A graduate of Fordham University, JP brings a seasoned perspective and collaborative spirit to every assignment.
 He is available for entertainment coverage, long-form features, and editorial projects.